GaganBehrh/p5frontendpart/README.md

 Here is the model I used

 ### Validators
-W3C HTML Validator -
+W3C HTML Validator - No errors found

-W3C CSS Validator -
+W3C CSS Validator -No errors found

 JShint: